 Easy Buttery Shortbread

-This shortbread bakes up rich and buttery, with clean, crisp edges that holds its shape every time.
+This shortbread bakes up rich and buttery, with clean, crisp edges.

 Ingredients